 - The “slices” of manure prevent the soil from drying out too fast.
 During watering, nutritious matter from the manure goes towards the roots of the plant.
 The slices of manure help against the cabbage fly.
 Maggots of the cabbage fly will not pass the slices of manure.
 At least that is my exprience.

-In late autumn, put the flower pots with big plants into the soil of the back garden.
-At least that’s what I do.
+In late autumn, put the flower pots with big plants in the soil of the back garden.

 Before a long freezing period, take the pots with plants out of the soil.
 Put them under a roof or in a frost-proof room.